VectorInstitute/vec-playbook/getting-started/introduction-to-vector-compute/README.md

 ## Automatic Restarts

+**NOTE:** There is currently no premption on the Killarney cluster

 All jobs in our Slurm cluster have a time limit, after which they will get stopped.
 For longer running jobs which need more than a few hours, the [Vaughan Slurm Changes](https://support.vectorinstitute.ai/Computing?action=AttachFile&do=view&target=Vector+Vaughan+HPC+Changes+FAQ+2023.pdf) document describes how to automatically restart these.

 ## Checkpoints

 In order to avoid losing your work when your job exits, you will need to implement checkpoints - periodic snapshots of your work that you load from so you can stop and resume without much lost work.

 On the legacy Bon Echo cluster, there was a dedicated checkpoint space in the file system for checkpoints. **⚠️ In Killarney, there is no dedicated checkpoint space.** Users are expected to manage their own checkpoints under their `$SCRATCH` folder.
+Recall that your scratch folder is not permanent, and so you'll want to move any important checkpoints to you're home or project folder.

 # Useful Links and Resources